lpkumarreddy/Pavan-Portfolio/README.md

 > A fully responsive and dynamic web platform designed to accelerate your learning in tech — from DSA to Cybersecurity, UI/UX to Full-Stack Web Development.

 ---
+## 🎓 Mission Statement
+**CDP (Career Development Platform)** was built with a single mission:
+To empower college students with free, structured, and high-quality access to tech skills — especially those who can’t afford costly courses or lack clear direction.

+It’s more than a platform — it’s a movement to eliminate confusion, reduce inequality, and help every peer rise in tech with clarity and confidence.
+**CDP is built for every student who ever asked, ‘Where do I even start?’**
 ## 🚀 Live Demo

 🔗 [Launch the App](https://cdpwebdev.ccbp.tech/)